Logo of European Union

 • Off-the-shelf loyalty solutions that are ready-to-use but have limited capabilities and narrow customization options.

-No one said that building a loyalty system would be easy — you definitely have to do some digging beforehand.
+No one said that building a loyalty system would be easy.
+You definitely have to do some digging beforehand.

 Another distinguishing feature of the current loyalty landscape is that marketers and product teams prefer to build on top of their stack and add specialized components rather than replace existing solutions, for example, marketing automation or CRM.